-I love hot sauce.
-That’s right I said it again.
-And now I have started making my own.
-For the small amount of hot sauces that I make in my kitchen do not need a large amount of the main ingredient, hot peppers, but I found a great recipe and now I want to make more so I am looking for ways that I can cut costs on the hot peppers by growing them myself.
+I love hot sauce!
+That’s right I said it again, and now I have started making my own.
+For the small amount of hot sauces that I make in my kitchen do not need a large amount of the main ingredient…hot peppers, but I found a great recipe and now I want to make more so I am looking for ways that I can cut costs on the hot peppers by growing them myself.

 Should I grow or buy peppers for my hot sauce?

-Fortunately, hot peppers are very obtainable at the local market and they can be very easy to grow as well.
+Fortunately, hot peppers are very obtainable at the your local market and online but they can be very easy to grow at home as well.
 If you make your own hot sauce in large quantities, you may want to consider the option of growing them over buying them.
 Growing your own hot peppers to make sauce can decrease the cost of making it but there are many other ways the the hot sauce hobbyist and the professional can benefit from growing hot peppers.

 Peppers are a relatively inexpensive produce item and if bought from a supplier in large quantities it could reduce your costs even further.
 Also, if you are making a unique blend of sauce you may want to consider growing your own peppers.
-For more on this see my blog “Growing your own hot peppers” where I have gone through a detailed description of growing several varieties of my own hot peppers at home.
+For more on this see my blog Grow Your Own Hot Peppers where I have gone through a detailed description of growing several varieties of my own hot peppers at home.
 Climate, soil conditions and altitude all play an important role in nuances of pepper flavors and even HEAT!

 Most pepper varieties will produce ripe fruits in about 80 – 100 days.
 Most seed packets that you purchase will have the duration until harvest as well as other information for proper planting techniques written directly on the package.
 Follow these simple tips as they are generally accurate.

 What should I do with a large quantity of peppers I have grown?